-The Festival’s cumulative attendance now exceeds 80,000 and includes thousands of visitors from outside of Manitoba and performers from across North America, and the world.
-The organization has more than 2,800 dedicated volunteers who contribute well over 56,000 hours of labour each year to create the magic that is the Winnipeg Folk Festival.
+Forty-four years later, the organization has grown considerably but kept true to its important musical and community roots.
+The summer festival’s cumulative attendance exceeds 70,000 annually and includes visitors and performers from across North America and around the world.
+There are nearly 2,800 dedicated volunteers who contribute well over 60,000 hours each year to create the magic that is the Winnipeg Folk Festival.

-The Winnipeg Folk Festival generates $29.4 million in economic activity and creates 281 jobs for the province of Manitoba.
+Our four-day weekend festival in July generates more than $29.4 million in economic activity and creates 281 jobs for the province of Manitoba.
 The impact on Gross Domestic Product (GDP) in Manitoba is estimated at $14.7 million.
 The GDP represents the estimated net economic activity generated from this signature Manitoba event.*

 * 2010 Economic Impact Assessment by Tourism Winnipeg